danrr/SELP/PROPOSAL.md

 ======

 1. Are the stages sensible divisions of work?
 Do you consider that the effort estimates are suitable?

-1. Do you consider sqlite a bad choice considering that it doesn't scale well at all?
-Is that still a major issue if I'm going to use it behind SQLAlchemy, which means that most of the code will not need to be changed while switching to a different DB implementation?

 1. Do you think this is reasonable, or would I be better off using Backbone from the start?